shridharbhardwaj/face_recognition_system/README.md

 This file also has a user ID field.
 Please use something unique.
 It is primarily for tracking which students added which files.
-The IDs can be used for a secondary analysis to determine whether there are any patterns to the submissions.
+The IDs can be used for a secondary analysis to determine whether there are any submission patterns.

 # Emotions
-The set of emoions used are TBD
+The set of emotions used are TBD